 - I have lots of photos, videos, etc. that I keep meaning to get to, but I never do.
 Can you help me get started?
 Yes!

 - I unintentionally have two Google Photos accounts.
-Can you consolidate everything into one account for me, removing duplicates, and help with a backup process?
+Can you advise on how to consolidate everything into one account, remove duplicates, and establish a backup process?
 Yes!

 Sharyn Campbell, President

 Sharyn established Photo Refuge LLC following a 20-year career in data analysis, project management, and strategic planning.
 She is a member of the Association of Personal Photo Organizers (APPO) and engages in ongoing development.